IBM/tag-based-push-notifications/DETAILED.md

   }
 </pre></code>

-####2.2.3 Add the login methods in the authHandler Provider
+#### 2.2.3 Add the login methods in the authHandler Provider

-Add the following code in the authHandler.ts file post the login method facebookLogin() method invokes the facebook.login method and receives a token.
-This token is passed to loginWithFb() method where the  MFP WLAuthorization login API is invoked to validate the credentials using the SocialLogin securitycheck.
-Similar logic is applied by the google login methods - googlePlusLogin() and  loginWithGoogle().
+Add the following code in the `authHandler.ts` file post the login method `facebookLogin()` method invokes the `facebook.login` method and receives a token.
+This token is passed to `loginWithFb()` method where the MFP WLAuthorization login API is invoked to validate the credentials using the `SocialLogin securitycheck`.
+Similar logic is applied by the google login methods - `googlePlusLogin()` and  `loginWithGoogle()`.

 <pre><code>